Physician Assisted Suicide (PAS)

 legalization of assisted suicide?"
 Results from the 15,027 respondents was

-Delores Doherty of LifeCanada, who is a pediatrician in Newfoundland, said:
+Delores Doherty is a pediatrician in Newfoundland.
+Speaking for LifeCanada, she said:

 "The idea that Canadians are clamoring for euthanasia is not accurate, despite the impression that may have been left from some polls. ...
 Canadians are conflicted.
 They have mixed feelings.
 While a majority favors legalization, most also have serious concerns about it."
 4